jaredpar/jaredpar.github.io/_posts/2009-06-12-test-itemproperty-utility-function.md

     True

-I took a few minutes and sketched out a basic Test-ItempProperty function.??
-It utilizes the Get-ItemProperty function and suppresses the rather loud red font error message via the ???ErrorAction parameter (standard on all CmdLets).
+I took a few minutes and sketched out a basic Test-ItempProperty function.
+It utilizes the Get-ItemProperty function and suppresses the rather loud red font error message via the 'ErrorAction parameter (standard on all CmdLets).